Fresh Air and Craft Beverages Can Be Found On Our Bike And Brews Tours

 One of the best parts of this tour is you don’t even need to bring your own bike, the ticket includes a bicycle fitted for you and a sanitized helmet to use (you can bring your own if you prefer) provided by our friends at Summer Feet Cycling.

-After meeting your guide, checking out the bikes, and a brief safety talk, it will be time for you to hop on and pedal as a small group towards the first brewery.
+After meeting your guide, checking out the bikes, and a brief safety talk, it will be time for you to hop on and pedal as a small group towards the first stop.

-Along the way, we will make a few stops to learn about Portland’s rich history.
+Along the way, we will make a few pauses to learn about Portland’s rich history.
 There is plenty for us to talk about from the Maine Law to the Rum Riots to Prohibition.

 The bicycle-based tour guides will ride along with the group to each location, where a selection of craft beverage samples that are included in the ticket price will be provided to each guest.